VAT reverse charge: Everything you need to know

 How do you calculate reverse charge VAT?

-Standard reverse charge VAT is still 20% of the cost of the service or item you’re buying.
+Standard reverse charge VAT is still 20% of the cost of the service or item you’re buying – unless you’re eligible for zero-rated VAT.

 Your supplier should only invoice you for the service or item they provided, and then advise you this payment needs the reverse charge VAT applied.